004mayank/product-teardowns/uber-ridehailing-teardown.md

 3. **Multi-apping drivers**: will switch based on near-term earnings and friction.
 4. **Location-constrained drivers** (prefer certain areas/times): acceptance behavior shaped by deadhead distance, safety, and expected fares.

-PM implication: this is not a single funnel—it’s **liquidity management** across time/geo with two sets of incentives.
+PM implication: this is not a single funnel-it’s **liquidity management** across time/geo with two sets of incentives.

 ---